Updated November 14 2022

 Before 2013 I wrote server-side code in PHP.
 I credit Brendan Lynch with introducing me to Python and the basic tools.
 The language has come a long way since 2.7.
 It's my favourite programming lanuage and the one I recommend without hesitation to anyone.

 Infra has never been of much interest to me.
-I have run kubectl
+I can run kubectl

 Before 2021, I used Heroku to deploy applications to the internet.
 I moved away from Heroku because the platform began showing a lack of maintenance from their acquirers.